Native Plants & Invasive Species

 More Resources for Invasive Plants

 More details on invasive plant species in Connecticut can be found on the UConn website.
 In particular, check out "Meet the Plants."
-The Connecticut Invasive Plants Council also has developed a list of non-native plants that cause (or have the potential to cause) environmental harm in minimally managed areas.
+The Connecticut Invasive Plants Council has also developed a list of non-native plants that cause (or have the potential to cause) environmental harm in minimally managed areas.
 Other resources include: